 When one thinks about the Development Bank of Southern Africa (DBSA), which has historically focused on regional development and municipal infrastructure, the healthcare sector does not readily spring to mind.
 Yet it has become a significant role-player in the health sector since 2008, working in support of the National Department of Health (DoH) and the National Treasury.

 The role that the DBSA has played as a development facilitator in health has been comprehensive: starting with it convening a “roadmap” that was later converted into the government’s national health strategy, thereafter undertaking critical institutional and infrastructure aspects of the plan and, finally, assisting government establish its in-house capacity to implement infrastructure programmes.
+The process is a case study of what could be done to strengthen government in other complex and troubled sectors.

-According to Ravi Naidoo, group executive of development planning at the DBSA, the bank does three things—state advisory work; finance infrastructure development; and capacity deployment to identify and appoint people who can help move projects forward.
+According to Ravi Naidoo, group executive of development planning at the DBSA, the bank does three things — state advisory work; finance infrastructure development; and capacity deployment to identify and appoint people who can help move projects forward.
 It has found planning is needed to first ensure that the right projects are financed, and thereafter capacity deployment is often also necessary to enable project implementation.

 “When I joined the DBSA in 2008, South Africa was still in the throes of Aids denialism.
 Health was a contentious sector with little agreement among institutions of state let alone civil society organisations and the private sector.
 There was a great chasm between the state and most of the health sector, and much pessimism and confusion among the general public as to whether the health sector could show any improvements.
-All the while the poor and deteriorating health outcomes in the country were having a massively negative impact on society—South Africa was the only country going backwards in terms of its Millennium Development Goal commitments.
+All the while the poor and deteriorating health outcomes in the country were having a massively negative impact on society — South Africa was the only country going backwards in terms of its Millennium Development Goal commitments.

 “Maternal mortality, for instance, had increased from 230 deaths of women per 100,000 live births in 2000 to 400 deaths in 2005.
 (Brazil, in contrast, had seen maternal mortality decline from 260 in 2000 to 110 in 2005).
 The Board of the DBSA then took the wise decision to broaden its view of development beyond physical infrastructure and focus on development outcomes,” says Naidoo.

-Human development—including both health and education—is, after all, crucial to the future of a country.
+Human development — including both health and education — is, after all, crucial to the future of a country.
 The DBSA also has distinct competencies in institutional capacity and infrastructure development, which are central to the success of the health sector and many others”.
 In this political hotbed of the health sector, the DBSA felt that it could play the role of a development facilitator given its technical capacity and the fact that it acts as a ‘trusted advisor’ within the State.

 But the DBSA did not simply want to come up with another set of consultant documents that collected dust on the shelves.
 “We wanted to make progress happen.
 Given that health delivery is largely a provincial function, a lot of the health roll-out would have to happen on a provincial level.
 Up-front political endorsement would also be necessary to ensure a new strategy would be implemented.